avanwouwe/citadel-browser-agent/README.md

 * SSL certificate authority invalid (e.g. self-signed or expired certificate)
 * SSL protocol error

+It also reports on usage statistics of applications, allowing for detection of shadow IT.

-Events are written as syslog entries that can then be consumed by a SIEM.
-Citadel is [pre-integrated with Wazuh](/doc/wazuh.md).
+Events and reports are written as syslog entries with a relevant level, and can then be consumed by a SIEM or EDR.
+Citadel comes [pre-integrated with Wazuh](/doc/wazuh.md)..

 ## shadow IT detection